viperleed/viperleed/doc/content/files/input/displacements/vibdelta.rst

    Ir_top = -0.05 0.05 0.01      !
 Vibrational amplitude of Iridium atoms in Ir_top sites will be varied over the range [-0.05, 0.05] with step 0.01

-How atoms are addressed on the left is described on the main :ref:`DISPLACEMENTS<DISPLACEMENTS>`  page.
-The values on the right will be interpreted relative to the atom's vibrational amplitude as defined in the :ref:`VIBROCC file<vibrocc>`.
+How atoms are addressed on the left is described on the main :ref:`DISPLACEMENTS`  page.
+The values on the right will be interpreted relative to the atom's vibrational amplitude as defined in the :ref:`VIBROCC` file.

 For some applications, it can be useful to apply a static displacement, without re-doing the reference calculation.
 For this purpose, the